devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ## ☑ Exercise

 Complete the above tutorial.
 This should generate an alert from one of your actual metrics using Grafana OnCall.
-Capture a screenshot of the resolved alert from the `Alerts & IRM > OnCall > Alert groups` view.
+Capture a screenshot of the resolved alert from the `Alerts & IRM > IRM > Alert groups` view.

 Once you are done, it should look something like the following.